dataluscorp/browser/toolkit/components/telemetry/docs/data/prio-ping.rst

 * ``periodic``: The ping was submitted because some Origin Telemetry was recorded in the past day.
 * ``max``: The ping was submitted because the 10-element limit was reached.
-* ``shutdown``: The ping was submitted because Firefox is shutting down and some Origin Telemetry data have yet to be submitted.
+* ``shutdown``: The ping was submitted because Datalus is shutting down and some Origin Telemetry data have yet to be submitted.

 prioData
 ~~~~~~~~